London Borough of Haringey: Education

-Health & Social Care
+Health and social care

 NHS services provide healthcare for all residents of Haringey.
 There are 52 General Practices across the borough as of 2022.
 These are grouped into eight Primary Care Networks with Haringey GP Federation covering the entire borough.
 In addition to Primary Care the population is cared for by several hospitals including the North Middlesex University Hospital, Homerton Hospital, Whittington Hospital and St Ann's Hospital.
 In addition, there are numerous Health & Social Care providers across the borough.

 Economy

 In 2016, there were 12,150 businesses in Haringey employing a total of 66,000 people.
 This accounted for 1.3% of all employment in London.

 Haringey's economy is dominated by small businesses with 93.9% of businesses employing fewer than 10 people.

 The main sectors of employment in Haringey are: